-I have recently been inspired to go back and write about my Glandular Fever and how it literally changed my life.
+I have recently been inspired to go back and write about my story with Glandular Fever and how it literally changed my life.
 In some ways it was the best thing that could have happened to me, but in other ways it has changed my life for the worse.

 Let me take you back to the beginning

 I was diagnosed with Glandular Fever (GF) in April 2012, but I was ill throughout February and March as well.
 In fact, in February the doctor put me on antibiotics, hoping that whatever it was that was making me ill would be cleared up with them.
 Initially, it did help (or so we thought).
 After a few weeks I quickly deteriorated again, struggling to get to school and on the days I did make it I would be falling asleep in lessons.

 This went on for a couple of weeks until it finally came to a head one Friday.
 I had made it to school that morning, but by lunchtime I was feeling so weak and dizzy I decided to go home early.
 Honestly, I don’t even know how I got to the train station!
 Somehow I managed to get back to Haltwhistle where Mum picked me up and took me home.
 I collapsed on the sofa, in my suit, and stayed there for the rest of the day.
 By the time my brother and Dad got back I was hallucinating, my temperature had reached 39° yet I was freezing cold, and my brother was claiming that ‘my cells would be denaturing with a temperature that high’!
 Not helpful Duncan!
 Any other parent probably would have rushed their child into hospital at that point – no, not mine.
 They simply put me to bed and hoped I would feel better in the morning!

 The following Monday my Mum and I took a trip to the Doctors who decided I needed to be tested for Glandular Fever.
 A few days later we returned to have a blood test (you can read that story here).
 Soon after I was diagnosed with GF.